In this article I provide recommendations for the best dental floss, based on my own hands-on testing and experience as a dentist.

 Unwaxed floss can often reach or fit in tighter gaps, is cheaper and just as effective.

-The opinion of many dental professionals is that the act of flossing with string or tape rather than water is more effective because the tape is making physical contact whereas water flossers rely on pressure and flow to dislodge and remove bacteria.
+The opinion of many dental professionals is that the act of flossing with string or tape is more effective because the tape is making physical contact, whereas water flossers rely on pressure and flow to dislodge and remove bacteria.

 It’s best to speak to your dentist or dental professional for advice based on your circumstances.